MinnowBoard-org/website/README.md

 The website runs on two servers:

 ## Staging: stg.minnowboard.org

 The staging server, stg.minnowboard.org is typically running the `master` version of the GIT project hosted on https://github.com/minnowboard-org/website.

-It is configured to automatically pull down the latest code any time there is an update to the GIT master branch.
+It is configured to automatically pull down the latest code any time there is an update to the GIT master branch via a Webhook configured on the GitHub project.

+The Webhook invokes the `sync` script which performs the `polymer build`, performs the two manual fixups described previously, as well as npm and bower updates.

 ## Production: minnowboard.org